Kidney transplant risks and complications

 CMV and EBV

-Cytomegalovirus (CMV) and Epstein–Barr virus (EBV) are viruses that each cause a glandular fever-like illness in people with healthy immune systems.
-These people may have symptoms of glandular fever, such as a fever (temperature above 38°C), sore throat and tiredness, but they often get better after a few weeks.
-The virus does not leave the body, but rather stays in a dormant state – which means it is not active.
-These people are now ‘immune’ to the virus, and so cannot get re-infected with the virus.
 In people whose immune system has been suppressed – such as when taking anti-rejection medicines – these viruses can cause more serious illness.
 Your child will be tested to find out if whether they have already been infected with CMV and/or EBV.
-If your child has not previously been infected with these viruses, he or she may be at a higher risk of getting ill if he or she receives a kidney from a donor who had been exposed to CMV and/ or EBV.
-If your child has become ‘immune’ to CMV and/or EBV from a previous infection, then he or she is at a lower risk of getting ill from these viruses.
+If your child has not previously been infected with these viruses, they may be at a higher risk of getting ill if they receive a kidney from a donor who had been exposed to CMV and/ or EBV.
+If your child has become ‘immune’ to CMV and/or EBV from a previous infection, then they are at a lower risk of getting ill from these viruses.

 BKV

 The BK virus (BKV) is a commonly occurring virus.
-It is thought that over 80% of the population have been infected with the BK virus.
-However, it is very rare for these people to have any symptoms.
+It is thought that more than eight in ten people have been infected with the BK virus.
+However, it is very rare for people to have any symptoms.
 People with healthy immune systems can show some symptoms – known as primary BK infections – including mild chest infections or fever (temperature above 38°C).
-After a primary BK infection, the virus tends to hide itself in the kidneys or urinary tract, where it stays for the rest of a person’s life.
-For most people this virus will remain there in a dormant state – which means it is not active.

 In people whose immune system has been suppressed – such as when taking anti-rejection medicines – this virus can activate and may cause serious complications (BKV nephropathy or BKVN), including loss of graft (kidney) function and, in a small number of individuals, graft loss (failure of the new kidney).